dieterich-lab/biolm_utils/README.md

 ### Training a tokenizer

-To train a tokenizer, you'll beusing the `tokenize` mode.
+To train a tokenizer, you'll be using the `tokenize` mode.
 The `encoding` parameter in the config file offers different encoding options.
 Under the section `tokenization` you'll find options to further customize the encoding process.

 ```yaml